The Ultimate Guide to Credit Cards

 To help improve your credit score, you want to keep your CUR under 30%.

-When your CUR gets too high, credit bureaus fret that you are under financial pressure, and that can hurt your score.
-The fix is to pay down your credit card balances and keep your CUR below 30%.
-Doing so should quickly help your score improve.
+If your CUR gets too high, it signals financial stress to credit bureaus, which could hurt your score.
+The trick is to pay down your balances and keep your CUR under 30%.
+This tactic can quickly lift your score.

 3. Length of Credit History (15%)

 The FICO scoring system rewards consumers for having long-standing accounts.
-The system looks at the average age of your accounts as well as the age of the oldest and newest account.
+The system looks at the average age of your accounts, as well as the age of the oldest and newest accounts.
 It also takes into consideration the age of each specific account and how long an account has been dormant.

 When you get a new credit card, it reduces the age of your average and newest accounts, which is generally bad for your credit scores.
 Closing an old account is not helpful either because it may lower the average account age.